 -Quote (as best I can recollect it) from “Late Night with David Letterman: The Book” (ca 1985)

 Orality.
 I tried to verify the above quote by going to the Internet.
-That is usually a good way to verify most quotes.
+That is usually a good way to verify most quotes, or at least find some opinions about attribution.
 I wanted to verify the wording, and I wanted to know who first said it.
 After all, the book I read it in may not be the original source.

 The curious thing was that I could not find any good information on the Web.
 The closest one I found was actually on a comment list on a post: